 This policy covers the administration of Mitomycin C chemotherapy and BCG Immunotherapy.

-Mitomycin C is administered within 24 hours of bladder tumour resection as a single dose then once a week for 6 weeks.
+Mitomycin C is administered within 24 hours of bladder tumour resection as a single dose then, if indicated by Histology once a week for a further 5 weeks.
 The patient will then have follow up cystoscopies, if further bladder chemotherapy is required the patient will be referred back to the service.

 BCG Immunotherapy commences 2 weeks post surgery to prevent any systemic involvement.
 BCG is administered once a week for 6 weeks.
 The patient will then have a Cystoscopy approximately 3 months following treatment.
-The BCG is then administered at 3 months, 6 months, 9 months and 12 months as "top up immunisation".
-After this time the patient is put on maintenance therapy which is tapered to the individual.
+The BCG is then administered at 3, 6, 12,18,24,30 and 36 months months as a maintenance if indicated

 Written consent must be sought from the patient before bladder chemotherapy can be administered.

 Consent form 3 is to be used where the procedure does not involve any impairment of consciousness.(See Policy for Consent to Examination or Treatment).